Since 1967, Palestinian children in the Occupied Palestinian Territory have been living under Israeli military law and prosecuted in military courts.

 DCI-Palestine works to end this abuse of children's rights by demanding that:

-- Detention must only be used as a measure of last resort;
+Detention must only be used as a last resort, and only for the shortest appropriate time;

-- Children must not be subjected to any form of physical violence;
+Children must not be subjected to physical or psychological violence;

-- Children must have access to legal representation and parents prior to and during interrogations;
+Children must have access to legal consultation and parents prior to and during interrogations;

-- Any statement made as a result of torture or ill-treatment must be excluded as evidence in any proceeding; and
+Any statement made as a result of torture or ill-treatment must be excluded as evidence in any proceeding;

-- All credible allegations of torture and ill-treatment must be thoroughly and impartially investigated in accordance with international standards, and perpetrators brought promptly to justice.
+All credible allegations of torture and ill-treatment must be thoroughly and impartially investigated in accordance with international standards, and perpetrators brought promptly to justice; and